Maine SBDC provides business advising and training to help entrepreneurs in the creation, growth, and success of their small businesses.

 - Marketing – Marketing is critical to the success of your business.
 It can also be very time-consuming and potentially expensive.
 Our business advisors can help you understand your customer, identify affordable marketing tactics to reach them, and analyze the success of your efforts.
 Request Advising.

 Just looking to learn more before you jump in?
-Our webinars are provided at no cost on an array of topics that help you start, run and grow your small business.
-Check the schedule and line up of live and ondemand seminars.
+Maine SBDC offers free live and on-demand learning opportunities.
+Our live webinars are provided at no cost on an array of topics that help you start, run and grow your small business.
+On-demand eCourses are available at no charge 24/7 on a broad range of small business topics.
+In addition, our Youtube channel contains a vast array of recordings from past webinars and informational videos that can help guide you as you learn and grow as a business owner.

 Maine SBDC has partnerships with various organizations to help entrepreneurs in various areas.